-16. Wild and Scenic Rivers. (a) No NWP activity may occur in a component of the National Wild and Scenic River System, or in a river officially designated by Congress as a "study river" for possible inclusion in the system while the river is in an official study status, unless the appropriate Federal direct agency with management for responsibility such river, has determined in writing that the proposed activity will not adversely affect the Wild and Scenic River designation or study status.
+16. Wild and Scenic Rivers. (a) No NWP activity may occur in a component of the National Wild and Scenic River System, or in a river officially designated by Congress as a "study river" for possible inclusion in the system while the river is in an official study status, unless the appropriate Federal with direct management agency responsibility for such river. has determined in writing that the proposed activity will not adversely affect the Wild and Scenic River designation or study status.